plast-lab/doop/README.md

 ### Soufflé profile

 You can then inspect the analysis results by using `souffle-profile` and providing the profile.txt file produced by Soufflé under the output directory of the analysis database.
-In order to inspect the profile.txt of the above doop invocation with --souffle you would use the following command:
+In order to inspect the profile.txt of the above doop invocation with --souffle, you would use the following command:

 ```bash
 souffle-profile out/antlr-ci/profile.txt